 1) Do radar detectors really work?

 Yes.
 They’re designed to detect a police officer using a radar gun at a distance to clock cars way up ahead of you, before he is clocking your speed.
 Your objective is to slow down to the speed limit before he can clock you.
+The more sensitive detector and the more effective it is at filtering out false alerts, the better.

 2) I passed a cop but my radar detector didn’t go off.
 What happened?